The Majesty of Southern India

 Kochi - Ooty

 We spend today wending our way farther north to Ooty.
-We arrive at our hotel, Fortune Resort Sullivan Court (4T) for the next three nights.
+We arrive at our hotel, Fortune Resort Sullivan Court (4-star) for the next three nights.

 We start today with a sightseeing tour of Ooty.
 Nestled in the Nilgiri Hills, this agricultural town is dependent upon its surrounding tea gardens, eucalyptus trees and forest.
 This afternoon we travel to Doddabeth Peak, the highest of the mountains surrounding Ooty, and a visit to Charing Cross Market and Bazaar will give a greater insight into the town’s various cultures and traditions.